jeffersongt/react-template/README.md

 - Readme table of contents update.

 Dependabot is also used in this template to automatically merge with the most recent dependencies.
+To enable mergify bot to apply on your repository please follow the instructions here on [Mergify](https://docs.mergify.com/getting-started/).

 # Code documentation